MiguelRipoll23/homebridge-securitysystem/README.md

 1. Install Homebridge using `npm install -g --unsafe-perm homebridge`.
 2. Install the plugin using `npm install -g --unsafe-perm homebridge-securitysystem`.
 3. Update your configuration file from Homebridge (see `sample-config.json` as an example) that you can find on your personal folder.
-Also, change values from optional parameters if you need.

 ## Automations
 Use Eve or a similar app to create automations like this: